arturdryomov/pages/content/posts/2018-12-13-designing-errors.md

 There is a `panic` function though which might look like a Java-like unchecked exception.
 Enough hacks and it is even possible to catch them but it is considered non-idiomatic.
-`panic` is the last call for help, when things got really, really bad.
+`panic` is the last call for help when things got really, really bad.

 # Rust